 Everyone can prune their own trees but the secret is to prune them correctly.
 If you don’t prune your trees properly the result may be more than poor curb appeal but a dying tree.
-Use these pruning tips to become more successful in your pruning techniques and sit back and enjoy the view.
+Use these tips to become more successful in your tree pruning techniques and sit back and enjoy the view.

 General Tree Trimming Tips

 - It’s almost always best to trim or prune a tree during its dormant season.
 Although you can technically prune a pine tree at any time, it is still better to do so when it is dormant.
 The only exception is when a hazard exists.

 - Be conscientious about the size of the branch that you are going to remove.
 If it is less than 2 inches in diameter, removing it is fine.
 If it is between 2 and 4 inches in diameter, you might not want to do it.
 If the branch is more than 4 inches in diameter, you should only do so if you have a really good reason and better call a certified arborist.

 - Only trim branches that have weak, V-shaped, narrow angles.
 Retain branches that have strong, U-shaped angles.